johannesstroebele91/mongodb-library/5_index/types.md

 - whereby `is`, `a`, `to`,
   - or other similar smaller words
   - are NOT stored

+**ONLY ONE text index per collection is possible**

+- because of the high performance cost
-- The targeted key e.g. description
+- therefore the targeted key e.g. description
 - does not need to be added
-  - because only one text index
-  - per collection is possible
-  - due to the high performance cost
 - e.g. `db.products.find({$text: {$search: "awesome"}})`
+- HOWEVER, two text indexes can be merged by
+  1. firstly deleting the text index if it exists by
+     - finding out the name of the index `db.someCollection.getIndexes()`AND
+     - dropping it via like this e.g. `db.products.dropIndex("description_text")`
+  2. Merging multiple text fields
+     - which creates one index with all the words from both fields
+     - e.g. `db.products.createIndex({title: "text", description: "text"})`

 A text index can be created by